tarikguney/copier/readme.md

 The application has been developed with .NET Core technology and depends on the existence of .NET Core framework on the target machine where it is being used.
 You can simply download the framework from http://dot.net.

-Note: The future release will be built without .net core dependent.
+Note: The future release will be built without .net core dependency.

 ## How to use?

-Currently, it is a command-line application, therefore, you need to be passing a few options to be able to tell what to copy, the source directory, and the destination directory.
+Currently, it is a command-line application; therefore, you need to be passing a few options to be able to tell what to copy, the source directory, and the destination directory.

 The simple way to find all the available options is to run the tool with `--help` flag such as `dotnet Copier.dll --help`.